Wei Te-sheng: Cape No. 7

 Since 1996, Wei had been trying to make the war epic Seediq Bale, but he could not raise the funds.
 Double Vision's director, Chen Kuo-fu, suggested that he make a film that could win the people's trust.
 In July 2004, Wei read about a Yunlin postman who successfully delivered a piece of mail addressed in the old Japanese style.
 Wei decided to make the film, Cape No. 7, based on this story, in the hopes of financing Seediq Bale.
-Wei finished the script by the end of 2006, and filmed it in the fall of 2007 in Hengchun Peninsula of Pingtung County.
+Wei finished the script by the end of 2006, and filmed it in the fall of 2007 in the Hengchun Peninsula of Pingtung County.

 As the production went over budget, Wei had problems securing additional capital; he then refinanced his home and put his family NTD 30 million (nearly USD 900,000) in debt before the release.
 During filming Wei could barely afford the film rolls and lodging for the crew.
 Wei later said this film's zealous reception should help him manage his debts.

 Wei believed "that the films that hit the screens before the end of summer vacation in 2007 were all 'safe bets'", because they avoided competition from Hollywood blockbusters.
 Wei followed this theory when he released Cape No. 7 in 2008.
 Besides, Wei focused on the promotion of the film.
 The film was released in August, 2008.
 It eventually became the 2nd top-selling film in Taiwan history.
 It raked in 530 million TWD (17.9 million USD) domestically, setting an all-time box office record for a Taiwanese film.

 Teng Sue-feng points out that Wei got 30% of the profit of Cape No. 7 ("about NT$140 million").
 Also, Cape No. 7 earned Wei a subsidy of about NTD 100 million from Government Information Office.